 This Kirkland formula is very comparable to other brand-name formulas, like Similac or Enfamil, but is half the cost.
 It can also be purchased in larger amounts, which means fewer trips to the grocery store.

-Arguably the best part about this product is the price, since it is half the cost of most other name brand products on the market.
 The downside, however, is that you must have a Costco membership in order to buy it.
 Costco is an excellent resource for parents, as they can also buy many other baby supplies there in bulk, like diapers and other necessities, so it may be worth getting a membership while you’re raising young children.